Filing a new court case

 Required at initial filing:

-- If children are listed: Child Care or Custody Disclosure Affidavit.
+- If children are involved and under 18: Child Care or Custody Disclosure Affidavit.
 In cases involving a child, use this form to tell the court about any other open or closed cases involving the child.
 You must file the Affidavit in cases involving the care, custody, visitation, or change of name of a child.
 See Trial Court Rule IV for more details.

 - Supplemental Child Care or Custody Disclosure Affidavit.
 In cases involving more than 4 children, use this form along with the Child Care or Custody Affidavit for additional space to tell the court about any other open or closed cases.
 See Trial Court Rule IV for more details.